b-tomasz/Simplify-Home-Automation/README.md

 All Ports marked with brackets () are not activ but can be activated in the docker-compose.yml File of each container.
 These are only required if you want to access the Container directly.

 ## Application default Username's

+The Passwort gets set during the installation script.

 | Container | Username |
 | --------- | -------- |
 | Portainer | admin    |